 Beds: Your dog will need at least two beds to allow you to swap them around and wash them regularly.
 That keeps doggy odor down and means that Fido will never be without a bed, even if he decides to chew one to pieces!

-Dog beds vary in price from a few dollars to over $100 if you want to keep your new furry friend in luxury!
+Dog beds vary in price from $20 to over $100 if you want to keep your new furry friend in luxury!